|

 There really is quite a bit of math behind computer graphics,

-and a solid linear algebra understanding is essential.
-(I
+and a solid understanding of linear algebra is essential.

 The